in28minutes/in28minutes.com/flashcard-java-02-IntroductionToMethods.md

     description: A class is a blueprint or prototype defined by user from which objects are created.
   - title: Object in Java
     description: An object is a member or an instance of a Java class.
 Each object has an identity, a behavior and a state.
-  - title: JVM
+  - title: Java Virtual Machine
-    description: Java Virtual Machine, or JVM, provides runtime environment in which Java bytecode can be loaded, verifies, and executed
+    description: , JVM, provides runtime environment in which Java bytecode can be loaded, verifies, and executed
   - title: JRE
     description: Java Runtime Environment, or JRE, is needed to Run Java Programs.
 JRE = JVM + Libraries + Other Components.
-  - title: JDK
+  - title: Java Development Kit
-    description: Java Development Kit is an acronym for the bundle needed to compile and run your Java program.
+    description: JDK is an acronym for the bundle needed to compile and run your Java program.
 JDK = JRE + Compilers + Debuggers.
   - title: Compiler
-    description: A compiler converts the source code into a machine-code or bytecode code, and that is then executed.
-It is platform-independent.
+    description: Converts the source code into a machine-code or bytecode code, and that is then executed.
+It's platform-independent.
-  - title: IDE
+  - title: Integrated Development Environment
-    description: An integrated development environment (IDE) is a software application that helps to develop software code efficiently.
+    description: An IDE is a software application that helps to develop software code efficiently.
   - title: Eclipse IDE
     description: Eclipse is an integrated development environment used by programmers to develop software.
   - title: Debugging